I want to talk to you about how to generate more demand for your services – demand from the right people.

 Harvard Professor, Theodore Levitt has the most succinct way of framing this….
 “People don’t want a quarter-inch drill bit; they want a quarter-inch hole.”

 People don’t buy your 'how'.
-Even though it’s really important to you, your proud of it, and the processes, steps and systems are fantastic, I'm sure.
+Even though it’s really important to you, you're proud of it, and the processes, steps and systems are fantastic, I'm sure.
 The reality is; most people don’t care.

 They want the problem-solving benefit.